Financial Assistance for On-Campus Master's Degree Students

 GWSPH is a proud partner with the Peace Corps and the Paul D. Coverdell Fellows Program.
 This program offers financial assistance and leadership opportunities to returned Peace Corps Volunteers.
 Additional program information is available here.

-Applicants who indicate Peace Corps service on their application for admission will be reviewed for eligibility.
+All applicants who meet the priority deadline and indicate Peace Corps service on their application for admission will be reviewed for eligibility.
 Students may only qualify for merit-based scholarship OR the Coverdell Fellowship, whichever award is greater.
-Eligible students will be notified by Financial Aid via email and encouraged to submit the application.
+Eligible students will be notified by Financial Aid via email.
 For funding questions please contact our staff.

-Graduate Assistantships and student employment at GWSPH include opportunities to work with faculty in the classroom as well as serving in roles that support research and administrative functions.
+Graduate Assistantships include opportunities to work with faculty in the classroom as well as serving in roles that support research and administrative functions.
 Many students locate a position through the relationships they build with faculty and administrators.
-Our financial aid staff is available to answer your questions about these opportunities.
+Pease reach out to individual departments for graduate assistantship opportunities.

 Capital Connection Fund

 The Capital Connection Fund is supported by the Milken Institute SPH and the school’s alumni association.
 The fund was established to provide financial assistance for students engaged in off-campus research, internship, conference, and other professional development activities.
+Funds cannot exceed $1000 total.
 Current students can apply for funds using the application.
-In some cases a CCF award may be extended to incoming students who demonstrate excellence in their field.
+In some cases, a CCF award may be extended to incoming students who demonstrate excellence in their field.
 Current students are also eligible to apply for funding through GW’s Knowledge in Action Career Internship Fund, which provides funding for unpaid internship expenses.

 Federal Unsubsidized Loan

-MPH, MHA, and MHI students may be eligible for $33,000 between fall and spring ($16,500 in the fall and $16,500 in the spring) with minimum enrollment at 4.5 credits.
+MPH and MHA, and MHI students may be eligible for up to $33,000 between fall and spring terms ($16,500 in the fall and $16,500 in the spring) with minimum enrollment at 4.5 credits per semester.
 Students taking courses in the summer may be eligible for $1,389 additional unsubsidized funds per month.
-So if your courses span two months, you may request an additional $2,778, if they span 3 months you may request an additional $4,167.
-MS students may be eligible for $20,500 between the fall and spring semester ($10,250 in the fall and $10,250 in the spring).
-There is no additional loan eligibility for the summer term.
+If your courses span two months, you may request an additional $2,778, if they span 3 months you may request an additional $4,167.

-Continuing Students: If you would like to request the additional unsubsidized loan funds for the summer 2020 term, please complete the 2019-2020 Supplementary Loan Questionnaire.
-If you are interested in receiving additional unsubsidized loans for Summer 2021, please complete the 2020-2021 Supplementary Loan Questionnaire.
+Continuing Students: If you would like to request the additional unsubsidized loan funds for the summer 2022 term, please complete the 2021-2022 Supplementary Loan Questionnaire.

 Incoming Students: If this is your first time borrowing while a graduate student at the Milken Institute School of Public Health, be sure to complete the Loan Agreement and Entrance Counseling.
 This only needs to be completed once per loan and is valid for six years.
 Please note that it takes between five to seven business days to receive the Loan Agreement and Entrance Counseling from the Department of Education